You are here

 Business Discovery House

 The Business Discovery House is a self-selected group of first-year students who will enjoy the benefits of sharing common residential and academic experiences while making new friends, exploring common interests and being a part of a close community of peers.
-Students will benefit from special programs in the residence hall, and having a peer mentor in residence to provide help in answering all those Rutgers questions.
+Students will benefit from special programs in the residence hall, and having a peer mentor in residence to provide help in acclimating to Rutgers.

 Programming for this community has included: